+Hsiulien Tu

+National Chung-Hsing University, Taiwan

+Book Review: Chia-ju Chang and Scott Slovic (editors), Ecocriticism in Taiwan: Identity, Environment, and the Arts (Lanham, MD: Lexington Books, 2016), 238pp.

 In the West, ecocriticism has been well-established for more than two decades.
-In Asia, on the other hand, it only began to attract a wider attention during the late 1990s, producing a growing body of scholarship which addresses environmental issues in the region.
+In Asia, on the other hand, it only began to attract wider attention during the late 1990s, producing a growing body of scholarship which addresses environmental issues in the region.
 Ecocriticism in Taiwan: Identity, Environment, and the Arts, is the first English language book in the field which focuses on Taiwan.
-Located on westernmost edge of the Pacific Rim, Taiwan, the small island country, is characterized by considerable ecological diversity and a varied geography.
+Located on westernmost edge of the Pacific Rim, this small island country is characterized by considerable ecological diversity and a varied geography.
 It was these features that led the Portuguese, the first Europeans to discover the island, to name it “Ilha Formosa”—beautiful island.
 However, this beauty has been fast disappearing since the island entered a period of a rapid industrialization and economic growth in the 1960s.
 Like many developing countries, Taiwan chose to sacrifice the integrity of its ecological environment in order to pursue an “economic miracle,” as people referred to the subsequent decades until the turn of the millennium.
 It is this experience of an extraordinarily fast transformation from a traditional agricultural society into a modern, industrialized country which distinguishes Taiwan from most Western nations.
 It also lent a distinct cast to the way in which environmental issues play out, which is reflected in ecocritical scholarship.